Youth Empowerment Fund

 Eligibility

-• Voluntary and community sector organisations with a constitution
+- an unregistered voluntary and community group with a constitution

 Funding is not available to: